What are the benefits to the assignor (original buyer)?

 You submit your assignment fee payment with the builder assignment request.

 You do not need to pay in advance for Assigning your unit .
-As outlined above, you submit a request to the builder after a new buyer (assignee) has been located and you have a seperate Assignment Agreement (Form 150) with this new buyer (assignee) that has all conditions satisfied (finance, legal review, etc. - there is no status certificate becasuse it is not a registered condo and of course, no inspection as it is under construction or not desired (your call) as it is completely covered by new home warranty).
-In other words, when you have a firm Assignment Agreement.
+As outlined above, you submit a request to the builder after a new buyer (assignee) has been located and you have a seperate, firm Assignment Agreement (Form 150) with this new buyer (assignee) that has all conditions satisfied (finance, legal review, etc.) - there is no status certificate because it is not a registered condo and of course, no inspection as it is under construction or not desired (by assignee) as it is completely covered by new home warranty.
+In other words, you request Vendor (Builder) approval only after you have a firm Assignment Agreement.

 Why are some buyers reluctant to do assignments?

 A concern some buyers have is not knowing when closing will be and they are paying the occupancy fees (like rent with no credit towards the purchase price) up to closing.
-Usually closings occur 2-4 months after interim occupancy but builders do not guarantee this and closing can take longer (up to 12 months from interim occupancy).
+A typical condo occupancy fee for a 1 bed + den is about $1,400 per month.
+Usually closings occur 2-4 months after interim occupancy but builders do not guarantee this and closing can take longer.
+To emphasis, occupany period can be much longer than 2-4 months.
 Builders are motivated to get the building registered as a condominium corporation and do the closings as quickly as possible to get their monies - delays cost them money.

 Are vacant units harder to sell than furnished units?

 Yes.
-We recommend that assignors make use of a specialized staging service that provides furnishings and staging that will usually sell the unit faster (saving occupany fees) and for a better price.
+Assignors can make use of a specialized staging service that provides furnishings and staging that will usually sell the unit faster (saving occupany fees) and for a better price.
 This is only possible during interim occupany.
 You can get preliminary estimates by phone and complete quotes at no cost or obligation after our stager visits your unit.
-We highly recommend you consider HomeonDisplay
+We recommend you consider HomeonDisplay.

 AssignThisCondo.com receives no fees for endorsing Home on Display and we have no financial connection whatsoever with this company.